moribellamy/runway/README.md

 # Runway Calculator

 A tool for figuring out when you might go broke.
+It doesn't actually work.

+https://startuprunway.io is pretty good, even though it's not geared for personal use.

 ## Documentation